 We eeked out every inch of space and turned that into a niche to showcase my collection of antique irons (show below), but I digress.

-Back in the unfinished basement we had another dilemma: the water drain was in the furnace room and it was going to be closed off to the rest of the basement.
+Back in the unfinished basement here’s another dilemma: the water drain was in the furnace room and it was going to be closed off to the rest of the basement.
 What if we had a flood: how would the water drain?

 We brought a plummer in to consult and he suggested trenching a new drain from the laundry room to the furnace room.
 But after we got a quote and he went away, we realized that we didn’t need to trench at all!
 Our solution?
 Since the pour was going to be deep, hubs installed some ABS pipe directly onto the concrete, through the wood bracing and lined up over the floor drain in the furnace room.
 Since it would be buried in the new underlayment anyway we didn’t see any reason to trench it.

-Although it’s hard to tell, we angled the pipe on a downward slope toward the existing drain.
-We ensured that there was extra pipe above the level of the new floor so it could be cut even with our finished flooring later.
-Before the new floor was poured, we stuffed a rag into the opening.
-If you’re following our series on installing a floating hardwood floor, we’ll be showing you how we finished off the ‘new’ drain in the laundry area in an upcoming post.
+Although it’s hard to tell, the pipe angles on a downward slope toward the existing drain.
+Just ensure that there’s extra pipe above the level of the new floor so it can be cut even with the flooring later.
+In addition, before the new floor is poured, stuff a rag into the opening.
+If you’re following our series on installing a floating hardwood floor, we’ll be showing you how we complete the ‘new’ drain in the laundry area.

 Here’s an overview shot of the pipe leading up to the drain in the furnace room.